Online Doctor of Social Work (DSW) Degree Programs

 |Social Program Research & Funding||The process of writing grant proposals and offering oral presentations in order to secure and maintain funding for social work research and initiatives.|

-Admissions Criteria for Online DSW Programs
+Admissions to Online DSW Programs

 Admissions policies and criteria vary by program, but all online DSW programs require applicants to hold a master’s degree in social work or a related field.
 Some programs only accept candidates with a designated MSW degree from a CSWE-accredited program, while others may accommodate candidates who have a master’s or a doctorate in a related field.
 In addition, some DSW programs require or prefer candidates to have two years of professional work experience in social services, and programs with a clinical focus may require candidates to be licensed.
 Applicants to DSW programs are commonly asked to furnish two or three letters of recommendation and a short essay or personal statement, transcripts from prior degree programs, and/or GRE test scores.

-Online DSW Program Format Options
+Online Doctor of Social Work Format Options

 Online DSW programs are designed to accommodate those who are working and have significant professional commitments outside of school.
 However, there are several variables that can impact the relative convenience and flexibility of an online program.
 The three primary areas of differentiation in program structures that applicants should be aware of include: method of online instruction; enrollment options; and campus visits.